Institutional OA memberships with publishers

 Standard APCs range up to $5000

-'Author Choice' options: APC discounts available for authors with ACS membership and when selecting st Andrews affiliation
+'Author Choice' options: APC discounts available for 1) authors with ACS membership and 2) when selecting St Andrews affiliation - ensure both are selected.
+(No central funds currently available to cover resulting fees.)

 Instructions: Authors are advised to join ACS to gain substantial discount.
 In most cases authors should select immediate Open Access with CC-BY licence.
 Contact email@example.com for advice on completing the 'RightsLink' forms.